 If you’re considering switching to solar power in Florida, you’ll be happy to know installation costs are lower than most states.
 Our research shows that solar panels cost an average of $15,480 for a typical 6-kilowatt (kW) system—$3,480 less than the national average for a system of the same size.

-Numerous factors can increase or decrease your total solar panel cost in Florida.
-Our guide breaks down the factors that impact your price and the best ways to save money.
+Several factors influence your total solar panel cost in Florida.
+Our guide breaks down these factors and gives you tips on the best ways to save money.
 We’ve also recommended the top solar companies in the state to help you start your transition.

 Cost data averaged from SunPower and EnergySage.